Heremias: Plot

 Heremias then asks to meet with Chief Fredo, one of the town officials, and Fredo sends his men out to search through the house to try to find the stolen belongings.
 However, they cannot find them, and the search proves unsuccessful.
 However, Heremias attempts to prove his case by recounting the story from that night to the officials.
 The other prime suspects, including the two men who were there that night, give their own accounts of what happened that night.

 After this, Chief Fredo tells Heremias that it is best he leave the barrio and go someplace else where it is safe.
-Heremias tells Chief Fredo that he will be leaving soon, and prepares to leave.
+Heremias tells Fredo that he will be leaving soon, and prepares to leave.
 However, before Heremias leaves, one of the officers, Sgt.
 Querubin asks him to consider paying him 50,000 pesos to support his case, that way the officials can resolve the case.
 However, Heremias tells Querubin that he doesn’t have money, and won’t be able to pay.
 Querubin tells him to consider paying the money, though.

 Heremias then takes a bus, and, while on the bus, has a conversation with a man who tells him a legend of a “lizard princess” who supposedly controls one of the villages by keeping criminals out of the village.
 After Heremias takes the bus, he meets up with his salesmen again.

 He then tells them about what happened while he was out—-his cart and cow having been stolen.
 However, they are unable to do anything about it, unfortunately.
 Heremias then tells one of the salesmen that night that he will be leaving the next morning.
 The salesman offers him some money, but he refuses it.
 Later that night, another salesman offers it to him, and Heremias finally accepts it before leaving.

 Heremias then continues his journey, and first walks along several roads—-after walking these roads, he decides to go through the forest.
 After he goes through the forest, he continues walking along some of the roads—after this, he then stops at another forest and sleeps there for the night.
 As he stays there for a couple days, he finds an abandoned house there and observes several people staying there and their interactions.